-The data submission cycle ending on October 1, 2012 marks the third round that PCI has held the full responsibility of data collection and publishing for the entirety of the six months.
+The data submission cycle ending on April 1, 2013 marks the fourth round that PCI has held the full responsibility of data collection and publishing for the entirety of the six months.
 In this round, PCI used creative new strategies in its outreach to the carriers.
 PCI continued to establish Non-Disclosure Agreements (NDAs) with broadband providers for confidential information.
-The data that accompanies this narrative contains edited data for 69 out of the 138 carriers included in the submission.
+The data that accompanies this narrative contains edited data for 62 out of the 151 carriers included in the submission.
 This round PCI continued to refine its data verification process through the use of GeoPDF maps and third party data sources.
-PCI also continued to make improvements to its Community Anchor Institution database through telephone verification of data and a focus on library public Wi-Fi and URL variables.
+PCI also continued to make improvements to its Community Anchor Institution database through telephone verification of data and a focus on library public Wi-Fi and URL variables, as well as improvements in the schools dataset.

 In the spirit of cooperation with the other 55 State Broadband Initiatives (SBIs), PCI was in contact with other states to help its outreach for this cycle.
 PCI used the National Broadband Map to find if other states had been able to contact and map providers that have never participated in Illinois.
-Specifically, PCI made contact with CostQuest Associates (AL, WI, ID, and WY), Sanborn (OK), and the SBI in Georgia.
+Specifically, PCI made contact with CostQuest Associates (AL, WI, ID, and WY), the SBI in Indiana and the SBI in Georgia.
 PCI also tried to help other states by working with them on providers that cross Illinois' boarder, posting on the SBDD wiki forum website, and participating in webinars held by the NTIA.
 PCI aspires to be a leader in the SBI world, and to make the National Broadband Map as accurate as possible.